godmodelabs/dexter/README.md

 high performance, subviews will be rendered after the parent view to fulfill dependencies on DOM nodes and can slow the application.

+### Templating
+DX uses [Mustache] to provide an easy to use templating engine.
+Mustache was chosen over other libraries to keep logic out of templates and inside the views.

 ### Responsive JS
 One of the key features of DX is the native integration of [Simple State Manager] for true responsive JavaScript execution defined by states.